 The Learning Assistance Program – LAP

-The Learning Assistance Programme provides individual support to students in the areas of reading, spelling, writing and mathematics.
+The Learning Assistance Program provides individual support to students in the areas of reading, spelling, writing and mathematics.
 Students are withdrawn from the classroom to work with volunteers who are trained to follow structured learning programs written by staff from the Learning Support Centre in consultation with classroom teachers.
-Volunteers are supported by staff who also monitor student/volunteer interactions to ensure the success of the programme.
+Volunteers are supported by staff who also monitor student/volunteer interactions to ensure the success of the program.

 English as a Second Language – ESL

-Students who are identified as needing support with English as a Second Language are placed on a programme that may include
+Students who are identified as needing support with English as a Second Language are placed on a program that may include:

 • working one to one with the ESL teacher